Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Methodology

-Figure \ref{fig_AEFusion} shows the basic structure of MultiHAttenAE.
-For a given MSS, we denote a set of traces as $Tr = \{Tr_1, Tr_2,..., Tr_n\}$, where each $Tr_{\text{i}}$ represents an individual trace consisting of a sequence of spans and logs.
-Thus, $Tr =(Span, Log)$ represents the combination of spans and logs across all traces.
+Figure \ref{fig_AEFusion} shows the structure of AttenAE.
+For a given MSS, we denote a set of traces as $Tr = \{Tr_1, Tr_2,..., Tr_n\}$, where each $Tr_{\text{i}}$ represents an individual trace consisting of a sequence of spans and logs. $Tr =(Span, Log)$ represents the combination of spans and logs across all traces.